-- The glass blowing workshop at Scottish Borders Art Glass, is also worth a stop off, they welcome visitors and are happy to show you how it’s done.
-Great mementos to on sale as well!
+- The glass blowing workshop at Scottish Borders Art Glass is also worth a stop off, they welcome visitors and are happy to show you how it’s done.
+Great mementoes on sale as well!

 - The famous National Trust property at Cragside in Rothbury is a fabulous day out for all – the first house in Britain to have electricity and pumped hot water!
 Everyone will enjoy its charm, the gardens are spectacular.

-- The first Tibetan Buddhist Centre is only a short drive over the hills to Langholm, an amazing building which is a serene experience.
+- The first Tibetan Buddhist Centre is a scenic drive over the Holm Hill and Langholm moor, an amazing building which is a serene experience.
+Cafe on site

 - Tullie House Museum & Art Gallery in Carlisle is a varied and enlightening gallery with lots to keep the children amused.